 Idaho beckons homebuyers with its robust job growth, its low unemployment rate and relatively affordable housing market, not to mention its natural beauty.
-The state wasn't hit especially hard by the housing crash, and Idaho has seen strong appreciation in recent years.
+The state wasn't hit especially hard by the housing crash, and Idaho has seen robust appreciation in recent years.
+In fact, Idaho had the strongest home price appreciation in the nation for the five years ending in September 2019, according to the Federal Housing Finance Agency.
 What's more, Idaho offers numerous programs to help first-time buyers qualify for mortgages.
 This page serves as a step-by-step guide to navigating the property market and landing a deal on a mortgage in Idaho.

 Check Mortgage Rates in Idaho